SMT-COMP/smt-comp.github.io/2021/index.md

 Committee.
 <br/>
 The competition is run on [StarExec](https://www.starexec.org), a service that is hosted at the University of Iowa.
+The parallel and cloud tracks are run on AWS.

 ### Acknowledgment
 - [Andrew Reynolds](https://homepage.divms.uiowa.edu/~ajreynol/) (Spotting wrong logic classification)